rmit-denominator/bloomsage-ml/README.md

 ### Using Trained Models

-If you are using one of our pre-trained model packages, download your desired version from [Releases](https://github.com/miketvo/rmit2023a-cosc2753-assignment2/releases) (.zip archives) and extract its contents into this project's root directory using your preferred zip program.
+If you are using one of our pre-trained model packages, download the [Latest Release](https://github.com/rmit-denominator/bloomsage-ml/releases/latest/download/models.zip) (.zip archive) and extract its contents into this project's root directory using your preferred zip program.
 Make sure to check and clean `models/` folder (if exists) to avoid naming conflict with existing trained model before the extraction.

 These trained models can then be loaded into your code with: